The Personal Story Behind the Fellowship – by RWC’s Director, Sandy Coomer:

 – In memory of Deloris Patricia Campbell Spencer

-The recipient of this Fellowship receives a 2-week residency at Rockvale Writers’ Colony and a small stipend for food and travel.
-Guidelines and requirements follow.
-Applications will be accepted until December 1, 2020.
+Laura’s prize includes a 2-week residency at Rockvale Writers’ Colony and a small stipend for food and travel.